6-Man and Woman, Kingdom of God

 In my journey for the past decade, I have become convinced that the Son of God was not God Himself, but rather an offspring of Him — a spiritual offspring.

 I have discovered that the “angels” of God mentioned throughout the Bible are considered heavenly sons of God.
-I don’t know exactly how they came to be, but evidently they were here before man came to be.
+I don’t know exactly how they came to be, but evidently as the Bible story-at-large goes they were here before man came to be.
 And then there are earthly sons of God as well.

 But I was hesitant to embrace the notion that all of mankind was to be considered the corporate Son of God.
 It had appeared to me that only portions of mankind may have been considered such.
 But who decides this?
 Who determines which portion of mankind is the Son of God?

-I’m realizing, now, with more clarity that all of mankind was made to be the Son of God.
+I’m realizing, now, with more clarity that this Bible-at-large story is saying all of mankind was made to be the Son of God.
 And God chose man to grant him the authority, power & dominion to rule in His kingdom.
-But, it is the choice of each individual to accept that calling for himself.
+But it is the choice of each individual to accept that calling for himself.

-We decide if we are going to walk in the ways of our Heavenly Father or to be cutoff from Him.
-And we decide if we are going to be restored to right relationship with Him should we become cutoff from Him.
-Therefore, we decide if we are going to be seated in the position of His Anointed Son.
+Humans decide if they are going to walk in the ways of their Heavenly Father or to be cut-off from Him.
+And humans decide if they are going to be restored to right relationship with Him should they become cutoff from Him.
+Therefore, humans decide if they are going to be seated in the position of God’s Anointed Son.

-It is my current understanding that Man (Adam), with the seed to produce all of mankind within him, is the Son of God.
+It is my current understanding that the Bible claims Man (Adam), with the seed to produce all of mankind within him, is the Son of God.

 But God, in His infinite wisdom, made provision to first cover man in his nakedness when He made garments of skin for him, to replace that which man had made for himself to cover his own shame.

-But then also, with the adversarial relationship between the Serpent and the Woman exposed, crucial elements of God’s plan was revealed.
+But then also, with the adversarial relationship between the Serpent and the Woman exposed, crucial elements of God’s plan were revealed.

 • The Enemy of Man was cursed to eat the dust of the ground all the days of his life, and the Enemy was going to bruise/crush the heel of Man.